 The CySec allows the licensed company to operate legally within any of the 27 countries within the European Union.
 Reports indicate that other EU states will soon follow suit.
 Some like Italy have already begun blocking the IPs of unregistered companies.

-In the UK, binary options trading is fully licensed and regulated.
+In the UK, digital options trading is fully licensed and regulated.
 To be licensed, brokers must already be operating duly licensed Forex bureaus and intend to open IQ trading divisions within them.

 IQ Option Licenses in the United States

-When binary options were approved for trade by the U.S Securities and Exchange Commission, they were first listed on the Chicago Board of Trade, CBOT.
+When digital options were approved for trade by the U.S Securities and Exchange Commission, they were first listed on the Chicago Board of Trade, CBOT.

 Here, the practice is well-regulated but quite unaffordable to investors who are only able to trade with small amounts of money.
 These listed options are usually used by either banks or hedge funds in order to make their portfolios more diversified.

 The Nadex is a much more affordable and uncomplicated option for traders who want to invest in the U.S market.